 My 4 year old son recently made the switch from DUPLO bricks to LEGO bricks, and he’s obsessed!
 To be fair, he still enjoys his DUPLO bricks, but these 3 in 1 LEGO sets are his absolute favorite.
 I wasn’t surprised at all when he declared he wanted to be a LEGO for Halloween.
-We like to do family costumes around Casa de Dorobek, so I set out to make 2 kids LEGO costumes and 2 adult LEGO costumes.
-To be honest, these are some of the easiest costumes I’ve ever made and each one literally takes about 15 minutes, minus dry time!
+We like to do family costumes around Casa de Dorobek, so I made 4 DIY LEGO costumes.
+These LEGO costumes might be the easiest costumes I’ve ever made and each one literally takes about 15 minutes, minus dry time!

 Here’s what you need to make DIY LEGO costumes

 - Solid color t-shirts (Blue, Red, Yellow, Green)

 - Plastic cups (I used 9 oz cups.
 These clear cups would be perfect.)

 - Hot glue gun with a low temperature setting (This one is my favorite and one of the cheapest options!)

 - Cardboard cutting utensil (I love Pen Blades for cutting card board.)